 My research activities in the area of social media also cover how knowledge workers use of enterprise social networking platforms and continuance of professional social networking sites such as LinkedIn.

-Recently I have become interested in online music streaming.
-With my colleague Najmul Islam we have examined the gratifications explaining why people use music streaming services such as Spotify.
+As a big consumer of music myself, I also have a professional interest in the music business.
+For example, With my colleague Najmul Islam we have examined the gratifications explaining why people use music streaming services such as Spotify.

 Mäntymäki, Matti & Islam, A.K.M.
 Najmul (2016) “The Janus Face of Facebook: Positive and negative Sides of Social Networking Site Use”.
 Computers in Human Behavior, In press.